qanon1111/blockchain-download/README.md

 Replace `./macOS_linux_download.sh eu` with `./macOS_linux_download.sh us` for the Notrh America Region.
 OR
 Replace `./macOS_linux_download.sh eu` with `./macOS_linux_download.sh as` for the Asia Region.

+### Dependencies: Mac / Linux

+**Git:**
+Git is the foundation for this Github Site.
+You can download git from: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git